james-world/monitoring/README.md

 ```

 ## Demo3 - Adding a Pod that publishes metrics

+Prerequisits: kubectl is installed and pointing to a valid cluster (minikube/docker desktop is fine)

 The Demo3 folder contains a simple DotNet web api project - it's the standard starter template created with `dotnet new webapi`.